madneal/gshark/README.md

 ## Before Running

 * Make sure you have installed dependencies, suggest to use go mod
-* Make sure the app.ini in config folder, you can rename app-template.ini to app.ini
+* Make sure the `app.ini` in config folder, you can rename app-template.ini to app.ini
-* Make sure that you have config and set database correctly
+* Make sure that you have config and set database correctly, make sure create the corresponding database when using mysqp or postgresql
 * Make sure that you have config [policy](https://github.com/madneal/gshark/blob/master/conf/policy.csv) properly
-* Make sure that you have config corresponding tokens for github or gitlab
+* Make sure that you have config corresponding tokens for Github or Gitlab

 ## Run

 You should build the `main.go` file firstly with the command `go build main.go`.

 ```
 USAGE:
    main [global options] command [command options] [arguments...]